Carnivore: Obligate carnivores

-Obligate or "true" carnivores are those whose diet requires nutrients found only in animal flesh.
+Obligate or "true" carnivores are those whose diet in the wild requires nutrients found only in animal flesh.
 While obligate carnivores might be able to ingest small amounts of plant matter, they lack the necessary physiology required to fully digest it.
-Some obligate carnivorous mammals will ingest vegetation as an emetic, to self-induce vomiting the food that upset their stomachs.
+Some obligate carnivorous mammals will ingest vegetation as an emetic, a food that upsets their stomachs, to self-induce vomiting.

 Obligate carnivores are diverse.
 The amphibian axolotl consumes mainly worms and larvae in its environment, but if necessary will consume algae.
-All felids, including the domestic cat, require a diet of primarily animal flesh and organs.
+All wild felids, including feral domestic cats, require a diet of primarily animal flesh and organs.
 Specifically, cats have high protein requirements and their metabolisms appear unable to synthesize essential nutrients such as retinol, arginine, taurine, and arachidonic acid; thus, in nature, they must consume flesh to supply these nutrients.

 Characteristics of carnivores

 Characteristics commonly associated with carnivores include strength, speed, and keen senses for hunting, as well as teeth and claws for capturing and tearing prey.
 However, some carnivores do not hunt and are scavengers, lacking the physical characteristics to bring down prey; in addition, most hunting carnivores will scavenge when the opportunity arises.
 Carnivores have comparatively short digestive systems, as they are not required to break down the tough cellulose found in plants.

 Many hunting animals have evolved eyes facing forward, enabling depth perception.
 This is almost universal among mammalian predators, while most reptile and amphibian predators have eyes facing sideways.

+Some carnivores use powerful venom to immobilize and kill prey.
+Such animals include snakes, spiders, scorpions, and some wasps.

 Prehistory of carnivory

-Predation (the eating of one living creature by another for nutrition) predates the rise of commonly recognized carnivores by hundreds of millions (perhaps billions) of years.
-Indeed: It began with single-celled organisms, before multicellular creatures, and so carnivory predates the clear distinction between plants and animals (herbivory / carnivory).
+Predation (the eating of one living organism by another for nutrition) predates the rise of commonly recognized carnivores by hundreds of millions (perhaps billions) of years.
+It began with single-celled organisms that phagocytozed and digested other cells, and later evolved into multicellular organisms with specialized cells that were dedicated to breaking down other organisms.
+Incomplete digestion of the prey organisms, some of which survived inside the predators in a form of endosymbiosis, might have led to symbiogenesis that gave rise to eukaryotes and eukaryotic autotrophs such as green and red algae.

 Proterozoic origin

-The earliest predators were microbial organisms, which engulfed or grazed on others.
-Because the earliest fossil record is the poorest, these first predators could date back anywhere between 1 and over 2.7 Gya (billion years ago).
+The earliest predators were microorganisms, which engulfed and "swallowed" other smaller cells (i.e. phagocytosis) and digested them internally.
+Because the earliest fossil record is poor, these first predators could date back anywhere between 1 and over 2.7 bya (billion years ago).

-The rise of eukaryotic cells at around 2.7 Gya, the rise of multicellular organisms at about 2 Gya, and the rise of mobile predators (around 600 Mya – 2 Gya, probably around 1 Gya) have all been attributed to early predatory behavior, and many very early remains show evidence of boreholes or other markings attributed to small predator species.
+The rise of eukaryotic cells at around 2.7 bya, the rise of multicellular organisms at about 2 bya, and the rise of motile predators (around 600 Mya – 2 bya, probably around 1 bya) have all been attributed to early predatory behavior, and many very early remains show evidence of boreholes or other markings attributed to small predator species.